Where to Stay in Prince Edward County: Accommodation & Area Guide

 Bed and Breakfasts in Prince Edward County

-white guesthouse with balconies seen through green trees
+white guesthouse with balconies seen through green trees.

 Driving up to Montrose Inn – it’s like its own green oasis!

-Just so you know, bed and breakfasts are different than “inns” in this post as B&Bs offer exactly that – a bed and breakfast.
+Just so you know, bed and breakfasts are different from “inns” in this post as B&Bs offer exactly that – a bed and breakfast.
 Inns generally have a restaurant that offers the other meals, too.

 Having said that, there are great B&Bs in Prince Edward County – many in old houses that add to the authenticity of a County stay.
 Since they are everywhere – from Picton to the lakefront – you can find a B&B in a great location for you!